Chippewa Cree Tribe Case Study

 Budget

-Tribal Annual Budgets with Grants, Contracts and Compact Funding as well as Plain Green’s monthly distribution to the tribe.
+In addition to Grants, Contracts and Compact Funding, Plain Green’s monthly distribution to the Tribe bolsters the annual Tribal Budget.

 Employment